hcilab/wams/README.md

 WAMS is a Web API that makes creating Multi-Screen applications easy.
 Multi-screen applications are ones where multiple devices (and their screens) can be used together in flexible ways allowing objects to be easily moved between screens or interactions, like gestures, to span multiple screens.

-WAMS abstracts away connection code, client and server architecture and related technology, to provide a simple, unified framework that allows focus to be placed on creating and defining new interactions rather than on pre-requisite communication code.
+WAMS abstracts away socket connections with clients as well as the model, interaction, and coordination logic, providing a simple, unified framework that allows focus to be placed on creating and defining new interactions rather than on pre-requisite communication code.
+It comes packaged with default server logic and HTML files so you can easily build canvas-first shared workspace applications, or you can provide your own server routines, allowing you to integrate WAMS into your existing web application!

 We use browser windows to represent screens because browsers are extremely flexible - they are cross-platform, already available on multiple devices and can fill screens (or be used to subdivide screens).